 Assume that a receiver gets the signature at time $T'$.
 To verify, the receiver solves the puzzle $Z$ to learn $(\nk,T, \textsf{sig})$.
 If the signature $\textsf{sig}$ is valid and the time of reception is close to $T$, i.e. $T'$ is within half an hour from $T$, then the verifier outputs ${\textsf{1QDec}}(\nk,\tau)$ to retrieve $\phi$.
 However, it is crucial to understand that the verifier can no longer use the pair $(\nk,T)$ to sign a new message because by the time the puzzle is unlocked, it has already become obsolete!
 Specifically, the time elapsed is at least $\ttt\geq T+1$, leading future verifiers to reject a message signed under time $T$.

+Note that an alternative approach to using $\TLP$s would be to simply send the encoded message $(\nk,T, \textsf{sig})$ after some delay.
+Hence, a signature would then consist of two parts.
+We do not consider this solution further as it follows in the same way, albeit we need to use delays in the signature transmission.
+Later, we discuss a solution that does not rely on $\TLP$s or on delays.

-Notice how the use of $\TLP$ gives us the ability to add intricacy to the verification process compared to the signing process, and this divergence is precisely what is needed to circumvent the impossibility result.
+Notice how the use of $\TLP$ (or delays) gives us the ability to add intricacy to the verification process, and this is precisely what is needed to circumvent the impossibility result.

 \paragraph{The Issue with $\TLP$s.}